Hahajima Island 母島

 Enjoy trekking, snorkeling and the slow life on an unspoiled island haven

-Situated 40 kilometers south of the island of Chichijima , Hahajima is the second largest of the Ogasawara Islands .
+Situated about 50 kilometers south of the island of Chichijima , Hahajima is the third largest of the Ogasawara Islands .
 This island is a haven for wild birds, and its temperate climate has allowed vegetation to flourish.
 Hiking trails around the island offer majestic views of stunning natural sites.

 The island offers snorkeling, trekking, and whale and dolphin watching

 Public transport is not available on the island